backlineint/component-integration/README.md

 ## Integration Example Branches

 This repository consists of a number of feature branches demonstrating different component integration techniques.
-When changing branches you should follow these
+When changing branches you should run:
-steps:

-* In web/themes/custom/nes/nes-components

-  `npm install`
+`./scripts/update.sh`

-* In the root of the project:
+In the root of the project.

-  `lando composer install`

-  `lando drush cim sync`

-  `lando drush cr`

 ### master